 UMass Lowell's Master of Arts Degree in Security Studies: Industrial and Economic Security Concentration provides an opportunity for in-depth study of security threats against our nation's economy and private enterprise, along with a better understanding of the scientific and technological initiatives underway to combat these threats.
 Courses will examine global trafficking, economic crime, and the policies and legal frameworks for dealing with these issues.
 Additionally, students will explore topics related to energy security, computer network and facility security, and the defense industry.

-Courses are available throughout the year, during the Fall, Spring and Summer semesters, and you can take one course each semester or a number of courses a semester, depending upon your own personal time constraints.
+Courses are available throughout the year, during the Fall, Spring and Summer semesters.
+You can take one course per semester or more, depending on your own personal time constraints.

 Learn more about this program: